-This course provides a forum for students to discuss and generate ideas on issues related to a variety of applied research.
+This course provides a forum for students to discuss and generate ideas on issues related to various applied research.
 Students conduct an in-depth study of a research topic of their choice, discuss issues with experts in the field of research, work in discussion groups, debate and solve problems on selected issues.
-In the research seminar, the students are given an opportunity to integrate their knowledge, skills, and practical experience gained in the program to shape their thesis and graduation projects.
+In the research seminar, the students can integrate their knowledge, skills, and practical experience gained in the program to shape their thesis and graduation projects.

-The objective of this course is to develop an understanding of the roles, responsibilities, and skills required for managers in today’s changing organizations of the airline industry by analyzing the characteristics of successful managers and organizations.
-The major topics in this course are: the environment of management, managing decision making and planning, managing organizational architecture, and managing individuals and groups.
+This course aims to develop an understanding of the roles, responsibilities, and skills required for managers in today’s changing organizations of the airline industry by analyzing the characteristics of successful managers and organizations.
+The major topics in this course are the environment of management, decision-making and planning, organizational architecture, and managing individuals and groups.
 The topics such as current market outlook, airline strategies & business models, airline economics, network & fleet planning, and airplane value analysis will be incorporated as appropriate throughout the course program.

 The course aims to create a forum to adopt the key elements of marketing strategy for airlines and airports and to address some of the current and future challenges in the field.
-In this course, the distribution of the airline products, customer loyalty schemes, brand management, air transportation marketing principles, and practices will be discussed.
+This course will discuss the distribution of airline products, customer loyalty schemes, brand management, air transportation marketing principles, and practices.

 This course intends to make the students familiar with the techniques used in airline planning processes, fleet planning, route network design, and scheduling.
-The topics included within the course are supported with examples taken from real-life cases and situations.
-The students by successfully completing this course will understand how a company’s profitability depends on the network and fleet plan, learn key elements of demand and route forecasting, create a schedule that effectively utilizes aircraft resources, improves aircraft and fleet utilization implement successful scheduling strategies, reviews passenger traffic demand, flight schedule data and optimization tools.
+The topics included within the course are supported by examples taken from real-life cases and situations.
+The students, by successfully completing this course, will understand how a company’s profitability depends on the network and fleet plan, learn key elements of demand and route forecasting, create a schedule that effectively utilizes aircraft resources, improves aircraft and fleet utilization, implement successful scheduling strategies, reviews passenger traffic demand, flight schedule data and optimization tools.

 Throughout this course, management information systems specific to airlines will be considered.
 The course will cover topics such as the structure of operational data, strategic usage of management information systems in air transportation, display of electronic information, airline information security management, and the future of management information systems in the airline industry.
 Another focal point of the course will be business analytics aiming to access the critical information and business processes needed to deliver optimal customer service.
 Analytic tools can be especially useful in helping aviation companies mine data to determine which information is valuable for optimizing business outcomes.
 Accordingly, contemporary business intelligence approaches such as machine learning, deep learning with artificial intelligence algorithms, and their application strategies to the air transportation industry will be discussed in the course.